JosephJonathanFernandes/CD-CODES/expt9/README.md

 Notes
 - The implementation uses simple string temporaries (`t1`, `t2`, ...) and labels (`L1`, `L2`, ...).
 It's intentionally minimal for educational purposes.
 - For larger projects consider storing TAC in a data structure for further optimizations and pretty-printing.
+ - On Windows/MinGW, we don't link `-lfl` because `lexer.l` provides `yywrap`.
+If you use a Unix-like environment with libfl installed, linking with `-lfl` also works.